The short answer is that it depends. It depends on many factors, such as:

 The next step is to make sure the roof is clean and dry.
 This is done with power washing.
-Once safety protocols are in order (HVAC units are turned off and covered, fall protection areas are identified, etc.) then a spray foam contractor can pull up the hose and begin spraying.
+Once safety protocols are in order (HVAC units are turned off and covered, fall protection areas are identified, etc.), a spray foam contractor can pull up the hose and begin spraying.

 How long will I have to wait before a roofing contractor comes out?

-If you fill out a request for quote form or call a roofing contractor, chances are they will be able to come onto your roof in the next few days.
+If you fill out a request for a quote form or call a roofing contractor, chances are they will be able to come onto your roof in the next few days.

 They will inspect the roof, see where the problem areas are, take photos, pull core samples, and much more.

 With this information, they can give you a scope of work, price, and an estimation of when the actual work can be done.